 As mentioned before, it’s great that with the Velocity Escape card you still get the same high level of customer service from American Express.
 Who in my case called to let me know they had stopped a fraudulent attack.

 While those who travel extensively for business might want to consider the Premium Velocity card, overall the Virgin Velocity Escape Card suits my travel needs.

 It’s a rewards card I recommended to friends and those who want to earn rewards without any additional costs involved.

 Both myself and girlfriend have one each and regularly fly for free every year using points earnt.

 Just make sure you pay the bill off each month to avoid any interest charges!

 If you wish to apply for the American Express Virgin Velocity Escape Card, it’s best to make sure you can say yes to the following:

 - Have no history of bad debt or payment default

-- I am an Australian citizen or permanent resident or hold a current Business Long Stay Visa (subclass 457)
+- Are an Australian citizen or permanent resident or hold a current Business Long Stay Visa (subclass 457)